 Our Adult Learning Lab in southwest Detroit helps adults improve their reading, math and computer skills so they can be better qualified for employment.
 Instruction includes skills for exploring careers and finding employment.
 Except for a small registration fee, these services are free for eligible participants.

 The Adult Learning Lab is located at 4214 Vernor, across from Clark Park.
-A second site in southwest Detroit called the Wayne State University / Harris Literacy Program is located at 8640 W Vernor Hwy (near Lawndale Street).

 The lab offers: